 - Making a list of everything you own

 - Determining what is community property and what is separate property

 - Filling out a Schedule of Assets and Debts and exchanging this with your spouse

 At this point, you can get a good idea of what debt and assets you’re dealing with.
 You may be able to work out a division of property on your own, but if you run into trouble, you can consider mediation as a collaborative approach.
 If you don’t want to try to negotiate an agreement, you may need to go to court.

 When Property Division Is Decided by the Courts

 When the courts decide on property division, they will look at community versus separate property, the value of all property, and how it can be fairly divided between spouses.
 If one spouse keeps the family home, for example, the other may get other assets.
 This is handled on a case by case basis and may vary greatly depending on the specific situation, type of assets, and other factors.

-Spousal Support & the Length of the Marriage
+Does the Length of the Marriage Affect Spousal Support?

 The concept of being married for a certain period of time in order to “get half of everything” may have something to do with spousal support, which can be directly affected by the length of the marriage.